 Each application you make on the Platform will have its own repository associated with it (meaning that if you have multiple apps, you will need to clone multiple repositories).
-The Git details of your currently selected app are available in your app’s settings page (located on the Dashboard).
-Your login details will be your Codebots account details, unless you changed your Git login at any point.
-The username is shown on the Git details page.
+To access the repo:

 If you did not use our recommended Git client, then you will need to rely on documentation or someone else’s assistance for this part.

-Follow the below instructions, or skip to the video at the end.
+To clone it to your local machine, follow the below instructions (or skip to the video at the end):

 - Choose where on your computer you want the files to be saved, and create a folder to contain your app(s).